PDFing Home Page Configure PDFing

 Port

 Enter the port number that PDFing will use to communicate with your SMTP Server.
-The default value of 25 will generally be correct.
+The default value of 25 will generally be correct for non SSL servers.

 ESMTP User Name